Thinking about how to get rid of a plantar wart that appears grainy, hard, and fleshy?

 - 1 12 Natural Ways to Get Rid Of Plantar Wart at Home

 12 Natural Ways to Get Rid Of Plantar Wart at Home

-Plantar warts are mainly caused by HPV infection.
-Now, you might ask that are plantar warts contagious?
-Yes, they are and thus people with the weak immune system are more susceptible to plantar wart or palmer wart infection.
+Plantar warts are mainly caused by the human papillomavirus (HPV) infection.
+They are contagious and easily spread through direct contact with the virus.
+People with a weak immune system are more susceptible to plantar wart or palmer wart infection.

 1. Duct Tape

 You can put duct tape around the area to deprive it of getting exposed to sunlight and air.
 Initially, you need to cut the duct tape to the desired size and paste it on the top of the wart.